DivyaSharma0795/rust_lambda_data_processor/README.md

    cargo build --release
    ```

 The functionality for the lambda function is simple.
-Takes in data in JSON format for `id`, `name` and `age` and populates that in a DynamoDB database.
+Takes in data in JSON format for `name` and populates that in a DynamoDB database.